microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_from_gitlab.md

 A list of patches to be applied to the extracted sources.

 Relative paths are based on the port directory.

+### AUTHORIZATION_TOKEN

+A token to be passed via the Authorization HTTP header "PRIVATE-TOKEN".

 ### FILE_DISAMBIGUATOR